TITLE: Halloween Android Mask

 Popular masks and costumes include devils, zombies, skeletons, vampires, werewolves, mummies, witches, pirates, political figures, and characters from popular culture, such as Frankenstein’s monster.
 However, Halloween costumes can include almost anything, including inanimate objects and abstractions.
 The choice is limited only by the imagination of the masquerader.
 Masks and costumes depicting offensive racial stereotypes, popular prior to the 1980s, are no longer widely used.

-This specific mask was designed by Andrew Freeman and hand made at Immortal Masks, Inc. Immortal Masks is a manufacturer of highly realistic silicone-based masks that conform to and move with the wearer’s face.
+This werewolf mask, called Lycan in the studio’s catalog, was designed by Andrew Freeman and hand made at Immortal Masks, Inc. Immortal Masks is a manufacturer of highly realistic silicone-based masks that conform to and move with the wearer’s face.

-Click above to watch a short documentary about Immortal Masks, the maker of this mask.
+Click above to watch a video about Immortal Masks, maker of top-notch silicone masks.